YuvalTzoor/CyberSight/README.md

 ## Databases UI Access

-To access the UI of the databases (Prisma Studio), go back to 'Run Task' in VS Code and select 'Run Prisma Studio (Postgres)', and then run another task and select: 'Run Prisma Studio (Mongo)'.
+To access the UI of the databases (Prisma Studio), go back to 'Run Task' in VS Code and choose 'Run Prisma Studio (Postgres)', and then run another task and choose: 'Run Prisma Studio (Mongo)'.
 - Alternatively, the following commands can be run: `pnpm -F database postgres:studio`, and `pnpm -F database mongo:studio`.

 ## Authors